nskatti1/Fast-Robots/docs/lab3.rst

    :width: 50%
    :alt: Library Look Up

-3. Connect the QWIIC breakout board to the Artemis
+Task 3: Connect the QWIIC breakout board to the Artemis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Attach the Qwiic breakout board to the Artemis using a Qwiic cable.
 - Ensure correct orientation (SDA to SDA, SCL to SCL).

-4. Connect the first ToF sensor to the QWIIC breakout board
+Task 4: Connect the first ToF sensor to the QWIIC breakout board
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Solder a Qwiic cable (one end cut) to the TOF sensor.
 - Decide which cable lengths (two long, two short) best fit your setup.